n8n-io/n8n-docs/docs/hosting/scaling/performance-benchmarking.md

 The performance of n8n depends on factors including:

-* The type of workflow
+* The workflow type
 * The resources available to n8n
 * How you configure n8n's scaling options

 ## Run your own benchmarking

-To get an accurate estimate for your use case, run n8n's [benchmarking framework](https://github.com/n8n-io/n8n-benchmarking){:target=_blank .external-link}.
+To get an accurate estimate for your use case, run n8n's [benchmarking framework](https://github.com/n8n-io/n8n/tree/master/packages/%40n8n/benchmark){:target=_blank .external-link}.
 The repository contains more information about the benchmarking.

 ## Example: Single instance performance